-Gerald Ford Fast Facts
+Gerald Ford Fast Facts | CNN

 August 2, 2000 - Suffers a mild stroke and is admitted to the neurological intensive care unit of Hahnemann University Hospital in Philadelphia.

-August 6, 2000 - Undergoes successful surgery in a Philadelphia hospital to relieve swelling in his tongue from a rare bacterial infection.
+August 6, 2000 - Undergoes successful surgery to relieve swelling in his tongue from a rare bacterial infection.

 May 22, 2001 - Receives the Profiles in Courage Award from the John F. Kennedy Library.